Ultimate Honda K20 Guide – Everything You Need To Know

 Needless to say, it certainly wasn’t the most impressive K20 to hit the market!

 This is the most established of K-series engines and is based off an all-aluminum block and DOHC with a 16-valve cylinder head.
-Unlike the economy-focused K20A1, this added uprated camshafts, a PRB intake manifold, alongside larger intake and exhaust ports.
+Unlike the economy-focused K20A1, this added an uprated intake camshaft and exhaust cam, a PRB intake manifold, alongside larger intake and exhaust ports.

 You may be expecting this to be an upgrade over the A2, but you’d be very wrong!
 Despite looking almost identical to the K20A2, the changes were mostly internal in favor of improved economy figures.

 This model was capable of producing just 160hp (or even less in the 2.0 Civic, at 155hp) and 141lb/ft torque from 270cc injectors.
 Compression was down to 9.8:1.
-A PPA intake manifold was used which was triggered at 4,600rpm and i-VTEC kicked in at 2,200rpm.
+A PPA intake manifold was used which was triggered at 4,600rpm and i-VTEC (Intelligent variable timing control and lift electronic control) kicked in at 2,200rpm.

 With Acura performing a mid-model update on its RSX, the updated K20Z1 was chosen for the final two years of production.

-There is very little difference between this engine and the K20A2 other than slightly improved camshafts, a higher-flowing catalytic converter, and larger intake and exhaust.
+There is very little difference between this engine and the K20A2 other than slightly improved camshafts, a higher-flowing catalytic converter, larger intake, and exhaust.
 This provides an additional 10hp.